 Brian has been active in the community for many years.
 He was a member of the Salisbury Board of Education for 9 years.
 Brian has also been a volunteer with Salisbury Volunteer Ambulance Service for over ten years.

-Solid Waste Supervisor, Town of Hollis, NH
+Director of Public Works, Town of Hollis, NH

 Joanie has been working for the Town of Hollis for 15 years.
 Besides her normal duties at the transfer station she also has a snow plow route and is a member of the Storm Water committee in Hollis.
 Joanie is very involved in the schools.
 She is helping with the green house project at the Hollis/Brookline middle school to teach students about composting and storm water.
 Joanie is also involved with the Life skills Transitions program at the High School.
 This program helps students develop skills in a professional setting and gives them an opportunity to explore different jobs in the field of Waste Management.
 Prior to working for the town Joanie worked part time for 10 years in the middle school cafeteria.
 She also served on the Hollis Elementary school board for four years.

 In her free time she enjoys spending time with her husband Scott, her two daughters, her son in-law and grandson Luke.
 Joanie is an avid hiker and loves gardening and cooking.

 Mike graduated from the UNH Thompson School of Applied Science with a Civil Engineering degree.
 He worked for Atlantic Testing Labs doing QA/QC testing involving soils, concrete, fireproofing, and steel.
 His main project was the Dartmouth Hitchcock Medical Center as well as performing landfill inspections for New Cell Construction.